-Figure 1: Weekly footfall against retail occupancy rate 2007-2022
+Figure 1: Weekly footfall against retail occupancy rate 2007-2023

-Table 2 (below) shows year-on-year percentage changes, rises are shown in pink, no change in pale pink and falls in white.
-The table shows that overall there has been a decrease of 3% recorded across the surveyed towns over the last year.
-This compares to a 9% change recorded in the same towns in 2020-21.
-The table highlights a decrease in footfall numbers in most towns, with the exception of Duns and Peebles.
-Figure 2 (below) shows the average weekly footfall per settlement from 2007 to 2022 in graph form.
+2.2 Table 2 (below) shows year-on-year percentage changes, rises are shown in pink, no change in pale pink and falls in white.
+The table shows that overall there has been a decrease of 4% recorded across the surveyed towns over the last year.
+The 9% change in 2020-21 was the result of people returning to High Streets when restrictions were lifted as a result of the COVID-19 pandemic; the last two footfall surveys have recorded a similar decrease.
+The table highlights a decrease in footfall numbers in most towns, with the exception of Melrose, Peebles and Selkirk.
+Figure 2 (below) shows the average weekly footfall per settlement from 2007 to 2023 in graph form.